HosseinEn/Honey-Store/README.md

 # Honey store

-This project is a single-product shop for buying and selling honey implemented by Laravel 8 and Vue 3, which includes the basic features of a store; registering an order, shopping cart, payment within the software and etc.
+This is a single-product shop and RESTful API project for buying and selling honey, implemented using Laravel 8 and Vue 3.
+It includes the basic features of a store, such as registering an order, a shopping cart, payment within the software and etc.

 ## Requirements